Synthesizing Strong-Coupling Kohn-Luttinger Superconductivity in 2D Van der Waals materials

-To quantify the Kohn-Luttinger (KL) pairing mechanism, we introduce an effective attraction strength, $V^{*}$ to describe the attraction between two pairing electrons.
-This quantity is defined by probing the system's response to pair-breaking repulsion.
+To quantify the attraction between pairing electrons, we compute a quantity $V^{*}$ in DQMC, which is defined by probing the system's $\chi_{\mathrm{eff}}$ response to pair-breaking repulsion.
 Specifically, we calculate $\chi_{\mathrm{eff}}$ for $s-$ wave pairing between top- and bottom- layer electrons while introducing an explicit interlayer repulsion $ U^{'}$ between them.
-For $U^{'}=0$ , we observe $\chi_{\mathrm{eff}}>0$, indicative of favored pairing, like shown in Fig.\ref{fig:chi}b.
-Increasing $U^{'}$ suppresses $\chi_{\mathrm{eff}}$, and we can identify a critical $U_{c}^{'}$ where $\chi_{\mathrm{eff}}\approx0$.
-We then define the effective attraction $V^{*}$ as $V^{*}=-U_{c}^{'}$, as shown in Fig.~\ref{fig:chi}c.
-This quantity measures the binding strength between two electrons opposing the pair-breaking repulsion.
-As shown in Fig.~\ref{fig:chi}d, $V^{*}$ as a function of $U$ follows a quadratic dependence $V^* \propto U^2$ for $U < 5t$, consistent with the conventional KL theory~\cite{kohn1965new,romer2020pairing}.
+For $U^{'}=0$ , one finds $\chi_{\mathrm{eff}}>0$, indicative of favoured pairing, like shown in Fig.\ref{fig:chi}b.
+Increasing $U^{'}$ will suppress $\chi_{\mathrm{eff}}$, and a critical $U_{c}^{'}$ can be identified when $\chi_{\mathrm{eff}}\approx0$.
+We then define the effective pairing attraction $V^{*}$ as $V^{*}=-U_{c}^{'}$, as shown in Fig.~\ref{fig:chi}c.
+This quantity naturally measures the binding strength between two pairing electrons.
+As shown in Fig.~\ref{fig:illu}d for the spinless model, our DQMC result of $V^{*}$ exhibits a quadratic $U$ dependence, $V^* \propto U^2/t$ for small $U$ ($U \lesssim 5t$), in nice agreement with Eq.~\ref{eq:vweak} that complies with the conventional KL theory~\cite{kohn1965new,romer2020pairing} (see also End Matter).

-For larger $U>5t$, the quadratic KL relation no longer holds, $V^{*}$ gradually transits to a new linear scaling, $V^{*}\propto -U$ , underscoring the fundamental difference between KL pairing at strong-couling and the conventional KL SC (dashed line in Fig.~\ref{fig:chi}d).
-Fig.~\ref{fig:chi}e shows the density dependence of $V^{*}$ at $U=6, T=0.5$, where one sees that the relation $ V^{*}\propto n_{e}^{(2)}(1-n_{e}^{(2)})$ is also nicely followed.
-From above result, we learn that in both weak-coupling and strong-coupling limits, DQMC result of $V^{*}$ agrees well with our analytic analysis on $V_{\mathrm{eff}}$ in Eq.~\ref{eq:vweak} and Eq.~\ref{eq:vstrong}.
-In essence, the overall growing tendency of $V^{*}$ with $U$ suggests that one can keep increasing inter-layer Hubbard repulsion $U$ to realize a larger effective attraction $V^{*}$ between electrons, hence potentially a higher transition temperature $T_{c}$ for SC.
+For larger $U \gtrsim 5t$, the quadratic KL relation no longer strictly holds, $V^{*}$ gradually transits to a new linear scaling, $V^{*}\propto -U$ (dashed line in Fig.~\ref{fig:illu}d), underscoring the fundamental difference between KL pairings at strong-couling and that at weak-coupling.
+Above results indicate that in both large and small $U$ limits, DQMC result of $V^{*}$ agrees well with our analytic analysis on $V_{\mathrm{eff}}$ in Eq.~\ref{eq:vweak} and Eq.~\ref{eq:vstrong}.
+In essence, the overall growing tendency of $V^{*}$ with $U$ suggests that one can keep increasing inter-layer Hubbard repulsion $U$ to realize a larger $V^{*}$ between electrons, hence potentially a higher $T_{c}$ of SC.